johtela/vscode-modaledit/README.md

 # Modal Editing in VS Code

 ModalEdit is a simple but powerful extension that adds configurable "normal" mode to VS Code.
-[Vim][2] made the concept of [modal editing][1] popular among developers and IT professionals.
-ModalEdit is not a Vim emulation, though.
-It does not define any default key mappings out-of-the-box.
-Instead, it encourages you to create your own keyboard layout and customize the editor to suit your preferences.
+The most prominent [modal editor][1] is [Vim][2], which also inspired the development of ModalEdit.
+It includes Vim commands as presets you can import, but ModalEdit's true power comes with its configurability.
+You can emulate existing editors like Vim or [Kakoune][8] or build your keyboard layout from ground up and add exactly the features you need.

-As in Vim, the goal of the extension is to save your keystrokes and make editing as fast as possible.
+As in Vim, the goal of the extension is to save your keystrokes and make editing as efficient as possible.
 Unlike most Vim emulators, ModalEdit leverages the built-in features of VS Code.
-It uses commands provided by VS Code and other extensions.
+You define your keybindings using commands provided by VS Code and other extensions.
 You can build complex operations by arranging commands into sequences.
 You can define conditional commands that do different things based on editor state.
 Also, you can map these commands to arbitrarily long keyboard sequences.

-> Check out the new features in version [1.5][11] and [1.6][12], and the updated
-> [tutorial][9].
-Now you can create even more complex commands than previously.
-> For example, commands that you can repeat by prefixing them with a number, and
-> commands that operate on text inside specified delimiters.
+> Version 2.0 is the latest major release, and it contains many improvements
+> and new features that make ModalEdit more robust and flexible than before.
+> See the [change log][12] for full list of enhancements and changes in the
+> functionality.

 ## Getting Started